maxprofs-llc/SalemCash/benchmarking.md

 Benchmarking
 ============

-SalemCash Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+The SalemCash has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 Running
 --------
-After compiling SalemCash-core, the benchmarks can be run with:
+After compiling the SalemCash cryptocurrency, the benchmarks can be run with:

     src/bench/bench_SalemCash